-I can’t say I’ve ever really been a big fan of classical paella with seafood, but this paprika and chilli spiced chorizo version with wilted spinach, and roasted red peppers is, according to one of my loyal tasting club members, completely ‘banging’!
+I can’t say I’ve ever really been a big fan of classic paella with seafood, but this paprika and chilli spiced chorizo version with wilted spinach, and roasted red peppers is, according to one of my loyal tasting club members, completely ‘banging’!
 It’s very easy to make and takes about an hour for prep and cooking.
 This recipe will serve six as a starter, or 4 as a main course.
 Enjoy!

 - 6 tablespoons of olive oil